rubasace/drone-helm-k8s/README.md

 Those are the values that will be passed to the Helm chart when deploying the application.
 For a full list of the supported values, have a look at the chart documentation.

+> **_NOTE:_** the image has to be the one generated in the bake stage.
+At the moment cannot be automatically guessed by the extension.

 ### Namespace-specific values

 This extension supports overlaying of values, by creating additional `values-{namespace}.yaml` files.
 While it isn't mandatory, this mechanism is key in order to avoid repetition of values: all common values for every environment can be specified in the `values.yaml` file, only putting the environment-specific values in separate files